Wynne ministry: 2018 Pre-election Reset

-On January 17, Wynne exited a number of veterans who have announced their pending retirement from politics at the next election: Brad Duguid, Deb Matthews, and Liz Sandals.
+On January 17, three close allies of Wynne who have announced their pending retirement from politics — Brad Duguid, Deb Matthews, and Liz Sandals — left cabinet.
 They were replaced at their respective ministries by Steven Del Duca at Ministry of Economic Development and Growth, Mitzie Hunter at Ministry of Advanced Education and Skills Development, and Eleanor McMahon as President of Treasury Board.
-Their vacancies in Cabinet were filled by newly appointed cabinet ministers Nathalie Des Rosiers, Harinder Malhi, and Daiene Vernile, all of whom took low profile portfolios.
+Their vacancies in cabinet were filled by newly appointed cabinet ministers Nathalie Des Rosiers, Harinder Malhi, and Daiene Vernile, the last three ministers to be elevated to cabinet by Wynne.

-The number of cabinet members remained steady at 29, and the number of women increased to thirteen.
-The three new additions represented the last new faces to join Wynne's ministry.
 Helena Jaczek further took over as Chair of Cabinet from Matthews, while the position of Deputy Premier went into disuse for the remainder of the ministry.

+With this shuffle, the number of cabinet members remained steady at twenty-nine, and the number of women increased to thirteen, or 45%, surpassing the previous record of 42% record set by the McGuinty ministry.

 On February 26, the last cabinet change occurred, as Wynne lost a fourth high-profile cabinet minister in the run up to the election with the resignation of Eric Hoskins.
 He was replaced as Minister of Health and Long Term Care by Helena Jaczek, a former chief medical officer of health of York Region.